 Solution: share upcoming work within and outside your department

-Not knowing what your co-workers are doing creates a barrier to cross-team collaboration, but it doesn’t have to.
+Not knowing what your co-workers are doing creates a barrier to effective collaboration, but it doesn’t have to.
 To solve for this, regularly share a summary of your team’s upcoming work to your entire company or create a place where others can easily discover this information.

 Just be mindful of noise.
 While it’s good to have an idea of what each team in your company is doing, every person doesn’t need to know about every little Tweet, bug fix, or customer support case.
 Keep your sharing brief but give co-workers a destination they can go to (like an Asana project) if they want to learn more.